 When the healing period exceeds this, you may transition to long-term disability insurance or explore other compensation methods such as social security disability insurance (SSDI) and supplemental security income (SSI).

 Treatment Is Key to a Successful Short-Term Disability Claim

 One efficient way to fast-track your healing process during your short disability leave is by seeking the help of a mental health professional.
 See if your workplace offers any kind of counseling benefits.
 Some local charity organizations offer free consultations and can also guide you to valuable services at a subsidized rate.

 You can also contact universities and teaching hospitals in your local area.
 Most offer mental health services, including some free services.
-We’re past the days when people shy away from their mental health conditions.
+We’re past the days when people shied away from their mental health conditions.
 By speaking up and seeking support, you prevent long-term mental health conditions and get the requisite care that’ll improve the quality of your life and well-being.

 Furthermore, seeking assistance can help you recuperate fast enough to be fit for work by the time your benefit period elapses.
 Additionally, you need to be intentional about self-care to heal faster.
 With mental health, it’s always the little things that make a difference.

 Getting enough sleep

 Connecting with your loved ones